Keller Auditorium

 Portland’s largest dance company is Oregon Ballet Theatre, and its version of “The Nutcracker” dominates the Keller every December.
 The company offers a full range of ballets, including edgy contemporary choreographers to traditional story ballets requiring demanding classical ballet chops and characterization.
 Oregon Ballet Theatre also performs in the smaller Newmark Theatre.

-Tickets $25-$110.
-Details are subject to change; please check OBT’s Website for current information.
+Tickets $29-$115.
+Details are subject to change; please check Oregon Ballet Theatre’s website for current information.

 Portland Opera

-Founded in 1964, the Portland Opera is best known for finding the best up-and-coming singers to sing the great roles in classic operas (Verdi, Mozart, Puccini).
+Founded in 1964, the Portland Opera is known for finding up-and-coming singers to sing classic roles in operas like Verdi, Mozart and Puccini.
 In recent years, the company has experimented with much more modern fare.
 The Opera Chorus is a community institution and the stage design in the Keller can border on the spectacular.
-The company also uses the Newmark Theatre and their HQ near OMSI for more intimate programs.
+The company also uses the Newmark Theatre and its headquarters near OMSI for more intimate programs.

-Tickets $30-$250.
-Details are subject to change; please check Portland Opera’s Website for current information.
+Tickets $35-$250.
+Details are subject to change; please check Portland Opera’s website for current information.

 Other Frequent Events at Keller Auditorium

 Since the 1960s the Keller has hosted its share of rock ’n’ roll shows and still features stops from artists like Iggy Pop, Iron & Wine and David Byrne.
-Two holiday favorites, The Hip-Hop Nutcracker with MC Kurtis Blow and Portland’s Singing Christmas Tree, pop up each winter.
-And the auditorium also hosts lectures presented by the World Affairs Council of Oregon and Literary Arts.
+Holiday favorites like The Hip-Hop Nutcracker with MC Kurtis Blow and Portland’s Singing Christmas Tree return each winter.
+The auditorium also hosts lectures presented by the World Affairs Council of Oregon and Literary Arts.

 At Keller Auditorium